JanLoebel/eufy-node-client-examples/README.md

 Execute: `node examples/p2p-local/index.js`

+### p2p-local-cloud-lookup
+Some users have reported that the `p2p-local` does not work and does not find any local ip address.
+So you could try the `CloudLookupService` which calls the cloud services of eufy to request the ip.
+Normally that services response with two ips, one global/internet based one and the local ip.
+So after we retrieved the addresses we try to find the local one and do the same with the `p2p-local` script.

+Execute: `node examples/p2p-local-cloud-lookup/index.js`

 ### push-logging
 To receive push notifications we have to simulate an android device and register at FCM/GCM.
 We should only register once, so the example saves registered credentials and is reusing them on rerun.
 After we have credentials we can start listening on FCM/GCM and tell eufy to send push notifications for your account to this credentials.